All planning checklists

 Discuss budget and expectations

-Discuss whether the budget allows for a luxury spa day at Cowley Manor or a full race day experience at Cheltenham Racecourse.
+Decide early whether the budget stretches to Cowley Manor spa or a full race day at Cheltenham Racecourse.

 Easy·High impact